-Staff also participates on a housing partnership committee between the Development Authority of the North Country and local not-for-profit housing agencies.
-The group works collaboratively to redevelop tax-foreclosed homes in the City of Watertown and at the same time, work with families living in poverty so that they can become homeowners.
-Additionally, a Homeless Task Force was formed this year that brings together local officials from across the County, public agencies, and not-for-profit partners to work together to work together to help find transitional and emergency housing for those most in need.
+This year, the city created a Vacant Homes Redevelopment Initiative to redevelop tax-foreclosed homes in the City of Watertown.
+The hope is that the homes will be redeveloped and potentially provide a safe and affordable place to live for families living in poverty.
+Additionally, a Jefferson County Homeless Task Force was formed last year that brings together local officials from across the County, public agencies, and not-for-profit partners to work together to work together to help find transitional and emergency housing for those most in need.
 As a result of this partnership, the City awarded PY2022 funds to a local not-for-profit to assist in the administrative costs of a new single room occupancy project within the City of Watertown.